FrancescoVibert/VibertClientInfo/README.md

-# VibertClientInfo
+# Vibert Client Info
-VibertClientInfo returns all information contained in User Agent in JSON format.
+Vibert Client Info returns all information contained in User Agent in JSON format.

 Example of use: